lewishowles/components/src/components/content/combo-box/combo-box.md

 # `combo-box`

 `combo-box` pairs a search input with a list of results, handling the keyboard, ARIA, and open/close behaviour of the combobox interaction pattern on top of the [`useCombobox`](/composables/use-combobox) composable.
-Arrow keys move through the results, `Enter` chooses the highlighted one, and `Escape` closes the list.

 It deliberately does not filter.
 You pass the already-matched `items` and render each one through the default slot, so matching and ordering stay with whoever owns the data.
 This keeps the component agnostic to what each result is, which makes it well suited to a command menu fed by several sources (vehicles, users, pages), each matching itself before the results are combined into one list.